How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-Prizes can vary greatly, with tech gadgets, cash prizes and opportunities for continued development of winning ideas probably being the most common.
-The opportunities for further development can take the form of providing additional resources, computing power, freeing up participants’ time to work on their project post-hackathon, or simply the opportunity to pitch their idea to top executives or investors.
-Awarding cash prizes is not always feasible or recommended approach \cite{mlh:prizes1}.
-Major League Hacking (MLH) for example provides a few non-cash prize ideas \cite{mlh:prizes2} such as laptops, headphones, conference tickets, etc. as alternatives.
+\forceindent Prizes can vary greatly, with tech gadgets, cash prizes, gamified incentives, such as digital badges and certificates, and opportunities for continued development of winning ideas probably being the most common.
+The opportunities for further development can take the form of providing additional resources and computing power, freeing up participants’ time to work on their project post-hackathon, or simply the opportunity to pitch their idea to top executives or investors.
+Awarding cash prizes is not always feasible or recommended~\cite{mlh:prizes1}.
+Major League Hacking (MLH), for example, provides a few non-cash prize ideas~\cite{mlh:prizes2} such as laptops, headphones, conference tickets, etc., as alternatives.
 Moreover, hackathon organizers need to decide for \textbf{how many prizes} they offer in relation to the number of participating teams.
-Offering many prizes at a small event might reduce their perceived value which in turn can negatively affect participant motivation \cite{nolte2020what}.
+Offering many prizes at a small event might reduce their perceived value, which in turn can negatively affect participant motivation~\cite{nolte2020what}.